cjdoris/ExactpAdics/docs/precision-strategies.md

 > {:.ret}
 {:.intrinsic}

-Returns true if there is a global strategy with the given name, and if so, returns the strategy itself.
+Returns true if there is a global strategy with the given `name`, and if so, returns the strategy itself.

 > **ExactpAdics_SetGlobalPrecisionStrategy** (name :: *MonStgElt*, strat)
 {:.intrinsic}

-Defines the global strategy with the given name to the given strategy.
+Defines the global strategy with the given `name` to the given strategy.

 > **ExactpAdics_GetGlobalPrecisionStrategy** (name :: *MonStgElt*)